 Under Nevada law, certain people are not allowed to possess firearms.
 In particular, NRS 202.360 makes it a crime for the following types of people to own or possess firearms: ex felons, fugitives from justice, illegal drug users, mentally ill persons, and illegal immigrants.
 Review the details related to these offenses below, as well as the possible punishments and potential defenses.

+If you are accused of this, it is a category B felony, which can result in between 1 and 6 years in prison, as well as a $5,000 fine.
 Ex felon in possession of firearm may also be prosecuted federally.
 The possible penalties, as well as other aspects of the charge, are different in federal court and require separate analysis.

 Several other types of people are not allowed to possess firearms under Nevada Law.
 A discussion of each class of "prohibited persons" follows.

 A "fugitive from justice" may not own or possess a firearm in Nevada.
 A fugitive from justice is anyone who has fled from any state to avoid prosecution for criminal charges or to avoid testifying in a criminal matter.
 This crime is a category B felony, punishable by 1 to 6 years in Nevada prison and a fine of $5,000.

 A person may not own or possess a firearm if they are addicted to drugs.
 For example, if a person is arrested in possession of a gun and illegal substances, they may be charged under this statute.
 It is considered a felony, carrying up to $5,000 in fines and up to 6 years in jail.

 A person who has been identified as mentally ill or committed to a mental health facility may not own or possess a firearm under Nevada law.
 Any person falling into this class of prohibited person who possesses a firearm is guilty of a category D felony, which is punishable by 1 to 4 years in Nevada prison and a fine of $5,000.